ayoayco/web-component-base/README.md

 Define behavior when certain events in the component's life cycle is triggered by providing hook methods

 ### onInit()
-- triggered when the component is connected to the DOM
+- Triggered when the component is connected to the DOM
-- best for setting up the component
+- Best for setting up the component

 ```js
 import WebComponent from "https://unpkg.com/web-component-base/index.js";